Sebastian Naughton

 experience & expertise

-Sebastian acts predominantly (but not exclusively) on behalf of employers, normally in cases concerning discrimination and / or victimisation.
+Seb acquired his first experience of employment tribunals acting pro-bono for Claimants via the Free Representation Unit (an organisation he continues to support) more than 20 years ago.
+He has undertaken many hundreds of employment tribunals since and now undertakes cases predominantly on behalf of employers, but also on behalf of employees, and normally in cases concerning discrimination and / or victimisation.
 He has appeared on many occasions in the EAT, and twice in the Court of Appeal.
-He has a particular advantage in cases involving personal injury and medical issues, in light of his clinical negligence experience.
+He has a particular advantage in cases involving personal injury and medical issues, due to his clinical negligence experience.
+He is a reviewer and mentor for Advocate.

 cases & work of note